nakamura-to/deku/README.md

 console.log(result); // Joe is
 ```

-deku provides a hook point to handle all values before and after applying pipeline functions.
+deku.js provides a hook point to handle all values before and after applying pipeline functions.
 It's means you can check or convert erroneous values.

 ```js